jackachulian/jackachulian/README.md

 I'm Jack Caesar.
 I mostly work on video games in the Lemnsicate Games series, but have a wide range of software experience and other skills.

+Currently a sophomore in college studying computer science as Southern Illinois University Edwardsville.
+(I'm also a musician, I play trombone and piano, and make music sometimes.)

 The biggest project I've worked on is [Mana Cycle](https://infinityjka.itch.io/mana-cycle), originally made for TSA Video Game Design competition, now an indie game made by me and 2 others, planned to rleease on Steam in Summer 2024.

 ## Skills - Software